• Home

 0. Count Common Factor

 Problem Statement: Little Robert likes mathematics.
-Today his teacher has given him two integers and asked to find out how many integers can divide both the numbers.
+Today his teacher has given him two integers and asked him to find out how many integers can divide both the numbers.
 Would you like to help him in completing his school assignment?

 Output Formatting: Print the number of common factors of a and b.
 Both the input value should be in a range of 1 to 10^12.